Learning the structure of any Hamiltonian from minimal assumptions: Introduction

 \item Can the time resolution of our algorithms be improved?
 Because the small resolution arises from controlization, an access model given $\ctrl{}{e^{-\i H t}}$ immediately bypasses this issue.
 Within the controlization perspective, an analysis of randomized block encodings (e.g., as in \cite{martyn2024halving}) might be useful.

-\item Do nontrivial $m$-dependent lower bounds exist for \cref{prob:1}?
-To our knowledge, the current best lower bound is $\Omega(1/\epsilon)$~\cite{huang2023learning}.
-This bound is demonstrated by reducing the $m$-term Hamiltonian problem to distinguishing between two single-term Hamiltonians.
-Meanwhile, exponential lower bounds have been shown for protocols with ($\Omega(4^n/n)$) and without ($\Omega(4^n/\epsilon)$) ancillas and adaptivity, where now the distinguishing task corresponds to a net of Hamiltonians generated by Haar-random unitary transformations~\cite{bluhm2024hamiltonian}.
-Related is the problem of learning unitary channels, which has the tight lower bound of $\Omega(4^n/\epsilon)$ queries~\cite{haah2023query}.
-These results can be understood as either the case of constant $m$ or exponentially large $m$;~a lower bound for the intermediate regime $m = \Theta(\poly(n))$ is of clear interest. \emph{Note added}:~During the final preparation stage of this manuscript, a lower bound of $\Omega(m/\epsilon_1)$ with respect to $\ell_1$-error $\epsilon_1$ was claimed by Ma, Flammia, Preskill, and Tong~\cite{ma2024learning}.
+\item What is the asymptotically tightest lower bound for the evolution time needed to solve \cref{prob:1}?
+To our knowledge, the current best lower bound for $\ell_\infty$-error $\epsilon$ is $\Omega(1/\epsilon)$, obtained by Huang, Tong, Fang, and Su~\cite{huang2023learning} by reducing the $m$-term problem to a distinguishing task between two single-term Hamiltonians.
+For $\ell_1$-error $\epsilon_1$, Ma, Flammia, Preskill, and Tong~\cite{ma2024learning} proved that $\Omega(m/\epsilon_1)$ evolution time is necessary.
+Meanwhile for non-sparse Hamiltonians ($m \leq 4^n$), Bluhm, Caro, and Oufkir~\cite{bluhm2024hamiltonian} showed exponential lower bounds for protocols with ($\Omega(4^n/n)$) and without ($\Omega(4^n/\epsilon)$) ancillas and adaptivity.
+A related problem is learning arbitrary unitary channels, whose query lower bound of $\Omega(4^n/\epsilon)$ was given by Haah, Kothari, O'Donnell, and Tang~\cite{haah2023query}.

 \item To what extent is our algorithm robust to state-preparation and measurement errors? \end{enumerate}